koukibadr/Bottom-Picker/README.md

   ///
   final List<Color>? gradientColors;

-  ///the style that will be applied on the button's widget final BoxDecoration? buttonStyle;
+  /// The style that will be applied on the button's widget final BoxDecoration? buttonStyle;

-  ///invoked when pressing on the submit button when using range picker
+  /// Invoked when pressing on the submit button when using range picker
-  ///it return two dates (first time, end time)
+  /// it return two dates (first time, end time)
-  ///required when using [BottomPicker.rangeTime] late Function(DateTime, DateTime)? onRangeTimeSubmitPressed;
+  /// required when using [BottomPicker.rangeTime]
+  late Function(DateTime, DateTime)? onRangeTimeSubmitPressed;

+  /// Function invoked when the picker is dismissed used with range picker
+  /// and time range picker.
+  late Function(DateTime, DateTime)? onRangePickerDismissed;

   ///the minimum first time in the time range picker
   ///not required if null no minimum will be set in the time picker